bitcraft/pyscroll/README.md

 coordinates.

 Zooming is a new feature and should operate quickly on most computers.
-Be aware that it is ceap to operate a zoomed view, but expensive to do the actual zooming.
+Be aware that it is cheap to operate a zoomed view, but expensive to do the actual zooming.
-This means that its easy to zoom the map once, but don't expect it to work well if you want to do an animated zoom into something.
+This means that its easy to zoom the map once, but don't expect it to work quickly if you want to do an animated zoom into something.

 Its useful to make minimaps or create simple chunky graphics.